AlaskaAirlines/auro-button/demo/api.md

 #### Right Aligned

 This example shows a `rounded` `auro-button` that is right-aligned, demonstrating how the button starts from the right and grows/shrinks from right to left when using the `toggleText` attribute in conjuction with the `mouseover` and `mouseout` events.
+The `focusin` and `focusout` events simulate toggling text for keyboard users.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/roundedRightAlign.html) -->
   <!-- The below content is automatically added from ./../../apiExamples/roundedRightAlign.html -->
   <auro-button aria-label="in-flight" rounded iconOnly id="rightAlignElem" style="float: right;">
-    Back to Top
+    Text is now shown!
     <auro-icon customSize customcolor category="interface" name="arrow-up" slot="icon"></auro-icon>
   </auro-button>
   <!-- AURO-GENERATED-CONTENT:END -->